Ana-Karem-Garcia/Math_Travel/README.md

 - Ana Karem García Hernández

 # Imported Functions
-1. `generar_matriz`, generates a random $nxn$ matrix consisting of cross-city prices.
+1. `generar_matriz`, generates a random $nxn$ matrix with zeros on the diagonal consisting of cross-city prices.
 2. `agente_viajero_poda`, main function of the agent journey and the cost it accumulates.

 ##